Sheamus: Personal life

-As of 2020, Farrelly resides in Nashville, Tennessee, having previously lived in Lutz, Florida.
-He is a supporter of the sports teams Celtic FC, Liverpool FC, and the Tennessee Titans.
+Farrelly married his Filipina-American girlfriend Isabella Revilla on 28 October 2022, with Drew McIntyre serving as best man.
+The couple reside in Nashville, Tennessee, having previously lived in Lutz, Florida.

-In November 2017, Farrelly revealed that he suffers from spinal stenosis.
+Farrelly is a supporter of association football clubs Celtic, Liverpool, and the Tennessee Titans.
+He is also a supporter of Irish rugby union club Leinster.

-On October 28, 2022, Farrelly married Isabella Revilla.
+In November 2017, he revealed that he suffers from spinal stenosis.